 • Marketing for your area from the main website

-• The benefit of cross group advertising
+• The benefit of cross-group advertising

 • A comprehensive customer relationship management database specifically designed for our business.
-This has all facilities you require for entering and printing your collected research data, controlling your distribution, providing customer information to assist you selling adverts and marketing your business
+This has all the facilities you will require for entering and printing your collected research data, controlling your distribution, providing customer information to assist you selling adverts and marketing your business

 • A comprehensive business guide and full training, especially leading up to your first publication